 We left the Reflectix separate from the paneling, because sometimes while we’re traveling we like to put it up alone behind the shades we have up there.

-The Reflectix slides in and is held in place on top by the window blinds, the center by the pieces of metal between the two windows, and the bottom by the dash/shelf we built-in.
+The Reflectix slides in and is held in place on top by the window blinds, the center by the pieces of metal between the two windows, and the bottom by the dash/shelf we built in.

 The panels slide over the top of them, held in place by the same.

-FINISHING YOUR “WALLS”
+FINISHING YOUR FAUX WALL PANELS

 We used Command Hooks to hang artwork from our travels on the panels, which really finished the space out next to the hooks that hold our coats.
-We chose command hooks because they’re easy to remove and replace without worrying about holes, and if we do choose to take the art down, it’s much easier to put back up.
+We chose command hooks because they’re easy to remove and replace without worrying about holes, and if we do choose to take the art down, it’s much easier to put it back up.

 However, we normally don’t even have to take the artwork off when we slide the panels out – it all stays in place, like wrapping a decorated tree in plastic wrap.